- What is the cost of admission?

 - Does the museum close for holidays?

 - I own some Asian art that I would like to have appraised.
-Is it possible for the Crow Collection curator to do this for me?
+Is it possible for the Crow Museum curator to do this for me?

-Daily admission to the museum and Sculpture Garden is free.
-Suggested donation is $7 for adults and $5 for seniors.
+Daily admission to the museum is free.
+Suggested donation is $7 for adults and $5 for seniors that can be made in person via cash or credit card.

 All sales final – there are no refunds.